-The certification process includes three steps:
+The eligibility process consists of three steps:

-- Complete two hours of online training.
+- Complete 2 hours of online training.

 - Pass an online test.